Westlake-AI/openmixup/docs/en/tutorials/5_runtime.md

 ### 1. Implement a new hook

-Here we give an example of creating a new hook in MMClassification and using it in training.
+Here we give an example of creating a new hook in OpenMixup and using it in training.

 ```python
 from mmcv.runner import HOOKS, Hook